opendp/opendp/docs/source/api/user-guide/polars/expressions/aggregation.rst

 Noise added to a count can make the count go negative, but since the output data type is an unsigned integer, the library may return zero.
-This is more likely to happen with the true value is small.
+This is more likely to happen when the true value is small.

 This release tells us that the number of null values is relatively small.